part1zano/autotest/README.md

 ### tests.conf
 Config for teh tests

-### test-settings.py
+### test-settings-links.py
-Clicks all the links in a user's settings and maybe modifies some of the settings
+Clicks all the links in a user's settings.
+No modifications; one modification form == one test

 ### objlists/
 Files with lists of objects with values to edit